U.S. Dept. of Defense

 The plan to improve propulsion capabilities for Joint Strike Fighter turbofan engine in support of an overall technology advance is exceeding expectations, according to Pratt & Whitney and the Pentagon.

-Pratt & Whitney reported it completed the F135 Engine Core Upgrade is on schedule and “exceeding expectations,” having completed its preliminary design review.
+Pratt & Whitney reported the F135 Engine Core Upgrade is on schedule and “exceeding expectations,” having completed its preliminary design review.
 That review teamed the engine developer and manufacturer with the U.S. Dept. of Defense F-35 Joint Program Office in evaluating the ECU design changes and propulsion technologies, which are the focus of the overall effort to modernize the F135 turbofan engine in order to support “next generation weapons and sensors.”

 The Pratt & Whitney F135 is the power supply for all three variants of the F-35 Joint Strike Fighter jet, with over 1,200 engines supplied to date.
 As part of a broad (Block 4) upgrade to the aircraft’s electronic hardware and software that will facilitate dozens of new weapons systems, the jets’ core processors and memory will be updated in an effort called Technology Refresh 3 (TR3.)